 The budget guidelines are developed by County Administration based on the results of the Forecast and policy direction from the Board.
 If the results of the Forecast for a given fund indicate a shortfall, the budget guidelines would most likely include some kind of corrective action.
 If a surplus is expected, the guidelines would most likely accommodate proposals for new or enhanced programs or reductions in revenue sources.
-The budget guidelines are communicated to the County's departments and agencies for use during their budget development.
-At this time, all instructions and resources for preparing budget requests are also distributed.
+The budget guidelines, along with budget preparation instructions and resources, are communicated to the County's departments and agencies for use during development of their budget requests.